November 23 2023

 Are you an artists’ collective with an artistic project?
-This project assistance is for you, whether it’s for research, creation, production or installation.
+This project funding is for you, whether it’s for research, creation, production or installation.
 Open to artists from all disciplines, backgrounds and cultures.

 For this program, three calls for applications per year are planned.
-Next deadlines: August 29 2023, end of November 2023 et March 2024 (exact dates coming soon).
+Next deadlines: November 23, 2023, March and end of August 2024 (exact dates coming soon).
 You may register for an information session for August deadline here.

 Who is eligible to apply?